Lymphoma, a cancer of lymphatic system

 The risk factors that contribute to the development of lymphoma include higher age, exposure to chemicals and radiation, family history of immune deficiency and autoimmune diseases, and infections.

-The fall-out or complications of lymphoma include weakened immune system, vaccination, and infertility.
+The fall-out or complications of lymphoma include a weakened immune system, vaccination, and infertility.
 Significantly, there is also the increased incidence of secondary cancers as abnormal lymphocytes spread to other parts of the body viz. bone marrow, spleen, liver, skin and lungs.